rationalis-petra/Sigil/README.md

 for this project, which has proper syntax highlighting.

 ## Status
-+ The runtime can evaluate and check both expressions in a REPL and files/modules.
++ Can evaluate expressions, load files (modules) and run unification queries from the interactive interface.
 + Inductive datatypes are defined, but (propositional) equality is not impemented for them.
-+ Propositional equality is partially implemented: reduction is implemented for the function-type, but the symmetry reduction rule/term is not (and, as above, not implemented for inductive datatypes).
++ Univalent Propositional equality is partially implemented: reduction is implemented for the function-type, but the symmetry reduction rule/term is not.
++ Unification is partially implemented (not for propositional equality or recursion).
+The unification engine can be invoked directly via 'queries'.

 ## Known Issues
 + The universe system is a mess in general; level checks are often outright wrong and